minjong-ha/cardbox/README.md

 Since its difficulty and non-profitable buissness model, there will be no commercials or advertisements (only a simple donate method for me).
 I also plan to open the source codes.

-There are public and private sections.
+There are two sections: public and private.

 In public section, the contents of the note are not encrypted and sharable (for now, I plan to support Airdrop only).
 User can write and read just like the other files.